 File > Open > Online Image

-Since v1.8, Rolisteam provides two kinds of maps: Bipmap or vectorial.
-There are based on two different technologies and concepts.
-With “bipmap” map, items are painted on map.
-For vectorial map, items are “drop” on the map.
+Since v1.8, Rolisteam provides two different kinds of maps: Bitmap or vectorial.
+These are based on two different technologies and concepts.
+With “bitmap” map, items are painted on the map.
+For vectorial maps, items are “dropped” on the map.

-The GM is the only one to create and share map.
+The GM is the only one who can create and share the map.

-It is possible to add empty map.
-Empty map has size, permissions and background color.
-Alternatively, it is possible to open as background of map.
+It is possible to add an empty map.
+Empty maps have size, permissions and background color.
+Alternatively, it is possible to open as the background of a map.

-To open an empty map, just click on
+To open an an empty map, just click on

 file > new > Map or just press